Louis Mandrin: Biography

-Louis Mandrin was born at Saint-Étienne-de-Saint-Geoirs, Dauphiné, a border province, in 1725.
+Louis Mandrin was born in 1725 at Saint-Étienne-de-Saint-Geoirs, Dauphiné, then a border province.
 His family was well established in the region, but was no longer as prosperous as in the past.
 Louis's father, a horse merchant, died when Louis was 17, leaving nine children.
-Louis, the eldest, became head of the family.
+Louis, as the eldest, became head of the family.

 Mandrin's first run-in with the fermiers was in 1748.
 He was under contract to supply to French army in Italy with "100 mules minus three."
 Unfortunately, crossing the Alps was difficult and most of the animals died on the way to their destination, Saint-Étienne-de-Saint-Geoirs.
 Mandrin had only 17 mules left when he arrived, and they were in such a sorry state that the tax collectors refused to pay him.

 Five years later, on 27 July 1753, Mandrin and his friend Benoît Brissaud were involved in a brawl and their opponents were killed.
 Brissaud was sentenced to death and Mandrin to the galleys.
 Mandrin managed to flee but Brissaud was caught and hanged in Breuil square (now Place Grenette) in Grenoble.
 On the same day, Mandrin's brother Pierre was hanged for counterfeiting.
 Mandrin declared a personal war against the tax collectors.

 Mandrin joined a gang of smugglers operating in the Cantons of Switzerland, France, and Savoy, which was then a sovereign state.
 They trafficked mainly in tobacco.
 Mandrin soon became head of this gang - a small army of some 300 men which he led and organised like a military regiment.
 They had warehouses for weapons and stolen goods in Savoy, and Mandrin believed himself out of the reach from the French authorities.
 During 1754 he organised six military-style campaigns.
 He and his men targeted only the most unpopular tax collectors, which gained them huge support from the local population.
 Mandrin bought goods (cloth, hides, tobacco, canvas and spices) in Switzerland, which he then resold in French towns without paying the Ferme Générale any of the tax due.
 The population was delighted with such bargains.
 Soon the French government passed laws forbidding the population to buy these smuggled goods.
 Mandrin reacted to the ban by going to Rodez and forcing Ferme Générale employees to buy his goods at gunpoint.